OPERATING PLAN –

 - Vintage Dual Sport would include Swap Meet and Bike show

-- Extra-curricular activities available: Rafting and Hot Spring Pools
+- Extra-curricular activities available: Rafting and Hot Spring Pools.
+Mountain Bike Shuttles, Hiking.
+Shopping.
+Rock Hounding.
+Jeep rentals.

 Every event will have an Economic Impact on the Community which hosts said event.

-The Direct Economic Impact is a measure of the total amount of additional expenditure within a defined geographical area, which can be directly attributed to staging an event.
-Based on visitor and organizer spending, Direct Economic Impact is the net increase in spending as a result of the event.
+- The Direct Economic Impact is a measure of the total amount of additional expenditure within a defined geographical area, which can be directly attributed to staging an event.
+Based on visitor and organizer spending, Direct Economic Impact is the net increase in spending as a result of an event.